desbma/hddfancontrol/README.md

 4. Install [hdparm](http://sourceforge.net/projects/hdparm/) and [hddtemp](http://www.guzu.net/linux/hddtemp.php).
 On Ubuntu and other Debian derivatives: `sudo apt-get install hdparm hddtemp`.

-To query fan caracteristic, you may also need pwmconfig.
+To query fan characteristics, you may also need pwmconfig.
 On Ubuntu and other Debian derivatives, it is part of the fancontrol package, that you can install with `sudo apt-get install fancontrol`.
 HDD fancontrol and fancontrol are unrelated.
 The fancontrol daemon is **not** needed for HDD fan control to operate.
 If you use both fancontrol and HDD fancontrol, be careful not to make them control the same fans.

 ## Configuration